aquietone/lootnscoot/README.md

 * `/lootutils tsbank`
     Mark all tradeskill items in inventory as Bank

 If running in standalone mode, the bind also supports:

+* `/lootutils loot`
+    Runs lootutils.lootMobs() one time reguardless of DoLoot = false.

 * `/lootutils sell`
     Runs lootutils.sellStuff() one time